andres-fr/emokine/README.md

 -------------------------------------------------------------------------------
 # The `EmokineDataset`

-> :point_right: The dataset can be downloaded from [here](https://zenodo.org/record/7821844).
+> :point_right: The pilot dataset can be downloaded from [here](https://zenodo.org/record/7821844).

 `EmokineDataset` features a single dancer performing 63 short sequences, which have been recorded and analyzed in different ways.
-The dataset is organized in 3 folders:
+This pilot dataset is organized in 3 folders:
 * `Stimuli`: The sequences are presented in 4 visual presentations that can be used as stimulus in observer experiments:
   1. `Silhouette`: Videos with a white silhouette of the dancer on black background.
   2. `FLD` (Full-Light Display): video recordings with the performer's face blurred out.
   3. `PLD` (Point-Light Display): videos featuring a black background with white circles corresponding to the selected body landmarks.
   4. `Avatar`: Videos produced by the `XSENS` motion capture propietary software, featuring a robot-like avatar performing the captured movements on a light blue background.
-* `Data`: In order to facilitate computation and analysis of the stimuli, the dataset also includes several data formats:
+* `Data`: In order to facilitate computation and analysis of the stimuli, this pilot dataset also includes several data formats:
   1. `MVNX`: Raw motion capture data directly recorded from the XSENS motion capture system.
   2. `CSV`: Translation of a subset of the `MVNX` sequences into `CSV`, included for easier integration with mainstream analysis software tools).
 The subset includes the following features: `acceleration`, `angularAcceleration`, `angularVelocity`, `centerOfMass`, `footContacts`, `orientation`, `position` and `velocity`.
   3. `CamPos`: While the MVNX provides 3D positions with respect to a global frame of reference, the `CamPos` [JSON](https://www.json.org/json-en.html) files represent the `position` from the perspective of the camera used to render the `PLD` videos.
 Specifically, their 3D positions are given with respect to the camera as `(x, y, z)`, where `(x, y)` go from `(0, 0)` (left, bottom) to `(1, 1)` (right, top), and `z` is the distance between the camera and the point in meters.
 It can be useful to get a 2-dimensional projection of the dancer position (simply ignore `z`).
   4. `Kinematic`: Analysis of a selection of relevant kinematic features, using information from `MVNX`, `Silhouette` and `CamPos`, provided in tabular form.
-* `Validation`: Data and experiments reported in our paper as part of the dataset validation, to support its meaningfulness and usefulness for downstream tasks.
+* `Validation`: Data and experiments reported in our paper as part of the pilot dataset validation, to support its meaningfulness and usefulness for downstream tasks.
-  1. `TechVal`: A collection of plots presenting relevant statistics of the dataset.
+  1. `TechVal`: A collection of plots presenting relevant statistics of the pilot dataset.
   2. `ObserverExperiment`: Results in tabular form of an online study conducted with human participants, tasked to recognize emotions of the stimuli and rate their beauty.

 More specifically, the 63 unique sequences are divided into 9 unique choreographies, each one being performed once as an explanation, and then 6 times with different intended emotions (angry, content, fearful, joy, neutral and sad).
-Once downloaded, the dataset should have the following structure:
+Once downloaded, the pilot dataset should have the following structure:

 ```
 EmokineDataset